hapijs/joi/API.md

     - `message` - string with a description of the error.
     - `path` - ordered array where each element is the accessor to the value where the error happened.
     - `type` - type of the error.
-    - `context` - object providing context of the error containing at least:
+    - `local` - object providing context of the error containing:
         - `key` - key of the value that errored, equivalent to the last element of `details.path`.
         - `label` - label of the value that errored, or the `key` if any, or the default `language.root`.
+        - `value` - the value that failed validation.
+        - other error specific properties as described for each error code.
 - `annotate` - function that returns a string with an annotated version of the object pointing at the places where errors occurred.
 Takes an optional parameter that, if truthy, will strip the colors out of the output.
 - `_object` - the original object to validate.